ansible-collections/netapp.ontap/README.md

 - na_ontap_info: `metrocluster_check_info` has been removed as it was breaking the info module for everyone who didn't have a metrocluster set up.
 We are working on adding this back in a future update

 ### Role Changes
-- na_ontap_vserver_create has a new default variable 'netapp_version' set to 140.
+- na_ontap_vserver_create has a new default variable `netapp_version` set to 140.
 If you are running 9.2 or below please add the variable to your playbook and set to 120

 ## 20.4.0